 In the Romanian market, YouTube Ads is underused by eCommerce.
 Average CPV (cost per view): €0.01–€0.03, making YouTube one of the cheapest ways to build brand awareness.
 The main limitation: direct conversion rate is much lower compared to Search or Shopping.
 It's a top-of-funnel channel, not a close channel.

-Before launching your first campaign type, understand what realistically happens in the first 90 days of paid advertising — including why month 1 costs more.
+A good campaign mix is not a static configuration.
+It's a dynamic balance between campaigns with different roles that adjusts by season, available budget, and accumulated data.
+Before launching your first campaign type, understand what realistically happens in the first 90 days of paid advertising.
 And to see how each campaign type covers a different funnel stage, read about customer journey in eCommerce and how ads influence every stage.

 Adela Mincea